-2.3.
+3.3.
 Video texture pyramid.
 In order for any patch-based inpainting algorithm to work, it is necessary that the patch distance identify "correct" patches.
 This is not the case in several situations.
-Firstly, as noticed by Liu and Caselles in [28], the use of multi-resolution pyramids can make patch comparisons ambiguous, especially in the case of textures, in images and videos.
-Secondly, it turns out that the commonly used l^2 patch distance is ill-adapted to comparing textured patches.
-Thirdly, PatchMatch itself can contribute to the identification of incorrect patches.
+First, as noticed by Liu and Caselles in [29], the use of multiresolution pyramids can make patch comparisons ambiguous, especially in the case of textures, in images and videos.
+Second, it turns out that the commonly used $\ell^2$ patch distance is ill adapted to comparing textured patches.
+Third, PatchMatch itself can contribute to the identification of incorrect patches.
 These reasons are explored and explained more extensively in Appendix B. A visual illustration of the problem may be seen in Figure 4.
 We note here that similar ambiguities were also identified by Bugeau et al. in [11], but their interpretation of the phenomenon was somewhat different.

-We propose a solution to this problem in the form of a multi-resolution pyramid which reflects the textural nature of the video.
+We propose a solution to this problem in the form of a multiresolution pyramid which reflects the textural nature of the video.
 We shall refer to this as the texture feature pyramid.
 The information in this texture feature pyramid is added to the patch distance in order to identify the correct patches.

 In order to identify textures, we shall consider a simple, gradient-based texture attribute.
-Following Liu and Caselles [28], we consider the absolute value of the image derivatives, averaged over a certain spatial neighbourhood ν .
-Obviously, many other attributes could be considered, however they seemed too involved for our purposes.

-More formally, we introduce the two-dimensional texture feature $T = (T_x, T_y)$, computed at each pixel $p \in \Omega$:
+Following Liu and Caselles [29], we consider the absolute value of the image derivatives, averaged over a certain spatial neighborhood $\nu$ .
+Obviously, many other attributes could be considered; however, they seemed too involved for our purposes.
+More formally, we introduce the 2D texture feature $T = (T_x, T_y)$ , computed at each pixel $p \in \Omega$ :

-The feature pyramid is then set up by subsampling the texture features of the full-resolution input video u.
-We note here that each level is obtained by subsampling the information contained at the finest pyramid resolution, and not by calculating T^{l} based on the subsampled video at the level l :
+The feature pyramid is then set up by subsampling the texture features of the fullresolution input video u.
+We note here that each level is obtained by subsampling the information contained at the finest pyramid resolution, and not by calculating $T^{\ell}$ based on the subsampled video at the level $\ell$ :

-(2.9) $$\forall (x, y, t) \in \Omega^{\ell}, \ T^{\ell}(x, y, t) = T(2^{\ell}x, 2^{\ell}y, t), \quad \ell = 1 \cdots L.$$
+(3.7) $$\forall (x, y, t) \in \Omega^{\ell}, \ T^{\ell}(x, y, t) = T(2^{\ell}x, 2^{\ell}y, t), \quad \ell = 1, \dots, L.$$

 This is an important point, since the required textural information does not exist at coarser levels.
-Features are not filtered before subsampling, since they have already been averaged over the neighbourhood ν .
-In the experiments done in this paper, this neighbourhood is set, by default, to the area to which a coarsest-level pixel corresponds, which is a square of size 2^{L-1} , as is done in [28].
+Features are not filtered before subsampling since they have already been averaged over the neighborhood $\nu$ .
+In the experiments done in this paper, this neighborhood is set, by default, to the area to which a coarsest-level pixel corresponds, which is a square of size $2^{L-1}$ , as is done in [29].
 However, in a more general setting, the size of this area should be independent of the number of levels, so care should be taken in the case where few pyramid levels are used.

-A notable difference with respect to the work of Liu and Caselles [28] is the fact that we use the texture features at all pyramid levels.
-Liu and Caselles do not do this, since they perform graph cut based optimisation at the coarsest level, and at the finer levels only consider small relative shifts with respect to the coarse solution.
+A notable difference with respect to the work of Liu and Caselles [29] is the fact that we use the texture features at all pyramid levels.
+Liu and Caselles do not do this, since they perform graph cut based optimization at the coarsest level, and at the finer levels only consider small relative shifts with respect to the coarse solution.

 A final choice which must be made when using the texture features is how they are themselves reconstructed.
-In shift maps based algorithms, this is not a problem, since by definition an occluded pixel takes on the characteristics of its correspondent in \mathcal{D} (colour, texture features or anything else).
+In shift maps based algorithms, this is not a problem, since by definition an occluded pixel takes on the characteristics of its correspondent in $\mathcal{D}$ (color, texture features, or anything else).

-In our case, we inpaint the texture features using the same reconstruction scheme as is used for colour information (see Eq.
-2.4):
+In our case, we inpaint the texture features using the same reconstruction scheme as is used for color information (see (3.2)):